keziaolive/keziaolive.github.io/blog.md

 # Blogs with my thoughts

-This page contains most of the informal writing pieces I've published online throughout the years on various topics.
-They are mostly raw thoughts and conversations that came out of personal reflections.
-Enjoy!
+This page contains most of the informal writing pieces I've published online throughout the years on various topics, mostly related to my work in research.
+I hope these reflections resonate with you, and are helpful for your own journey.
+Enjoy -- and do reach out if you'd like chat more about these!